Last updated on September 21st, 2017

 A compelling quote can both entertain and educate you at the same time.
-As graphic designers, it is important to have a regular supply of this type of inspirational material in order to keep you focused and driven.
+As graphic designers, it is important to have a regular supply of inspirational material such as graphic design quotes in order to keep you focused, driven and passionate towards your work.

-- Keep in mind that Milton Glaser was the man who designed the iconic “I Love New York”
+Keep in mind that Milton Glaser was the man who designed the iconic “I Love New York” logo.

 Overnight success is impossible within any type of art – especially a market that is as saturated as graphic design.
 If you are spend too much time and effort searching for the “perfect” design, you will find yourself spending more time waiting than creating.
 View each wrong mistake as one step closer to getting it right; do not allow them to discourage you.